Code-Institute-Submissions/Muse/README.md

 ## Deployment

 * The Project is deployed on GitHub pages see link here.
 [Muse MS1 Project Pages](https://djacura.github.io/Muse/)
-* Also see the Link the the GitHub Repository here.
+* Also see the Link for the GitHub Repository here.
 [Muse MS1 Project Repository](https://github.com/djacura/Muse)

 ## Credits